Jokelab/Assertive.Docs/Getting started.md

 - More information about functions can be found [here]({% link Language/Functions.md %}).

 ## Asserts
 Assertive supports a special `assert` keyword.
-This keyword can be used to test a certain condition and report whether or not the test passed or failed.
-We will modify the function above to assert if the response was 200 (OK).
+This keyword can be used to test a certain condition and automatically report whether the test passed or failed.
+We will modify the function above to assert if the response statuscode was 200 (OK).
 ```assertive
 def getName($id){
     //perform the GET request and store the response in the $person variable